 Our Friendly Staff

 Pamela Burlingame, Board Vice President, has been a resident of Poultney since 2009 and an enthusiastic member of the Co-op since its inception.
-She works as the Regional Stewardship Manager for the Vermont Land Trust, where she enjoys networking with farm and forestland owners and other members of the conservation community to make sure Vermont’s working landscapes are here for future generations.
-Pamela’s previous background is in the natural sciences and environmental education.
-She can often be found fiddling, foraging for wild edibles, or gardening with her husband and flock of chickens.
+She works for the Vermont Land Trust, where she enjoys networking with farm and forestland owners and other members of the conservation community to make sure Vermont’s working landscapes are here for future generations.
+Pam can often be found fiddling, foraging for wild edibles, or gardening with her husband, daughter, cat, and 40 chickens.

-Monica Ihrke, Board Secretary, Monica says , “I’m interested in community, servicelearning, and good food.
+Monica Ihrke, Board Treasurer, is interested in community, service-learning, and good food.
 SVCM is where all three of these ideas collide.
-Serving on SVCM’s Board has been a way in continuing to connect with my local community in a meaningful way.
-I believe SVCM is bringing great food and great food education to our community, and I love being a part of continuing that process by contributing my time and efforts to this organization.
+Serving on SVCM’s Board has been a way in continuing to connect with her local community in a meaningful way.
+She believes SVCM is bringing great food and great food education to our community, and she loves being a part of continuing that process by contributing her time and efforts to this organization.

 Eleanor Tison, Board Member, has been a Poultney resident with her family of seven for almost eight years.
 She is Assistant Professor of Anthropology and Sustainable Agriculture at Green Mountain College.
 At GMC, Eleanor has honed her skills organizing events, courses, academic programs, and advising student projects, clubs, and independent studies.
 For five years, Eleanor has served on the board of directors of the Rutland Area Farm and Food Link (RAFFL), a regional non-profit organization with the mission of expanding community-wide participation in the region’s agricultural economy, which has increased her networking with area farmers, agricultural and food policymaker, and involvement with local food issues.
 Eleanor is an active community volunteer whose ventures include co-leading a Girl Scout troop, coordinating the “Farmin’ Fun” kids’ summer recreation program, and serving on the board of the Poultney Historical Society.